fastrgv/RufasCube/README.md

 or
 * seven_gnu

-The distributed linux executables require glibc v2.14 or newer.
-That means if your distribution is older, it might not run, and you will need to recompile, or run the Windows executables under wine, as mentioned above, thusly:
+But the distributed linux executables require glibc v2.14 or newer.
+That means if your distribution is an older one, it may not run.
+In that case, the easiest alternative is to install WINE.
+The Windows executables will run on linux using wine thusly:
 	* wine binw64/cube.exe
 	* wine binw64/seven.exe

+Windows users note: I suggest that you DO NOT try running the linux executables under WSL [Windows Subsystem for Linux; that mode is not supported].
+Simply use the windows version.